psychemist/Computer-Programming-Free-Resources/README.md

 - It is the perfect introduction to programming because it is very visual and you are already familiar with the web.
 - Its concepts are fairly easier to understand.
 You are coming from a non-tech background.
 Let's not make it harder for you.
 - You can easily decide which path to branch into after learning web development.
 By then you will be knowledgeable enough to make an informed choice.
+- You do not need to install any software except a code editor or IDE so it is perfect to learn on that old, struggling laptop.
 - HTML and CSS do not have control flow so you do not need bother about algorithms till you reach JavaScript.

 I ruined it by mentioning weird terms at the end, didn't I?
 Well, at this point you're ready to dive into the deep end so LFG!!